 The group with which they were traveling on July 30, 2022, consisted of 28 people: 10 women and 18 men.
-The respondent says that after walking for about 45 minutes on Croatian territory, at about 5 o’clock in the morning, the group suddenly saw two policemen.
-A police car had cut them off at this place where there was a crossroads.
+The respondent says that after walking for about 45 minutes on Croatian territory, at about 5 o’clock in the morning, the group suddenly saw two people they believed to be policemen.
+A Seat car had cut them off at this place, where there was a crossroads.
 They do not remember exactly where on the map this place was, but it was a crossroads with a main road and a smaller gravel road.
-One of the two policemen shouted loudly, “Stop, stop.
+One of the two officers shouted loudly, “Stop, stop.
 Sit down!”.
-At the same time, he took the pistol out of the holster and raised it in the air.
-They had ordered them to sit down on the ground.
-A third policeman, who was sitting in the car, joined the two.
+At the same time, the respondent reported that he took a firearm out of its holster and raised it in the air.
+The respondent explained that they ordered them to sit down on the ground, and a third officer, who was sitting in the car, joined the first two.
 He made a phone call.
-In the conversation of the three policemen, the respondent picked up the word camera, after which he suspected that they had been spotted by a camera.
-In addition, the two policemen had binoculars with them.
-The first thing they did was to ask the group what nationality they were.
+In the conversation of the three officers, the respondent picked up the word camera, after which he suspected that they had been spotted by a camera.
+In addition, the two officers reportedly had binoculars with them.
+According to the respondent, the first thing they did was to ask the group what nationality they were.
 They answered that they were from Congo and Cameroon.
 The second question was how many people were in the group.
-Then the policeman told them not to be afraid, they should just stay seated.
+Then the officers reportedly told them not to be afraid, and that they should just stay seated.

-Then the group was split up arbitrarily: two women, for example, had been separated from their husbands, the repondent stated.
+Then the group was split up arbitrarily: two women, for example, had been separated from their husbands, the respondent stated.
 Part of the group, perhaps half, was taken into the mini-van and driven away.
-The respondent, as well as the rest of the group, had been ordered to remain seated.
+The respondent explained that he, as well as the rest of the group, had been ordered to remain seated.
 “It was very cold because the ground was wet and we had to stay sitting on the ground the entire time.”
-The respondent says that they had to wait maybe thirty minutes and that meanwhile they were guarded by two policemen.
-In the process, they would not have been allowed to speak; they would have had to get permission to do so by holding out their hands.
+The respondent says that they had to wait an approximated thirty minutes and that meanwhile they were guarded by two officers.
+In the process, they were not allowed to speak; they would have to get permission to do so by holding up their hands.
 “I felt like I was a prisoner”.